 Of course, to be able to make the crust, you’re going to need to have the necessary ingredients.
 To get started, gather all of the ingredients that you’ll need to make a delicious pie crust.

-There are many different recipes for pie crusts out there.
-Some might use slightly different ingredients than others.
+There are many different recipes for pie crusts out there, and some might use slightly different ingredients than others.

 That being said, this article is going to present you with a very popular and common recipe for pie crust.
-This should allow you to make a pie crust that will work well with many different types of pies.
+This should allow you to make one that will work well with many different types of pies.

 It’s also possible to use wheat flour or pastry flour, but there’s no need unless you need to avoid using all-purpose flour for some reason.
 Different types of flour can alter the texture of the crust, but most find all-purpose flour to be very good for creating basic pie crusts.